jimmo/ncss-embedded/chapters/9-advanced-components.md

 spi.init(baudrate=1000000, bits=8, mode=0, sclk=pin13, mosi=pin15, miso=pin14)
 ```

-Once that is configured, `spi.read()` and `spi.write` functions can be used to read and write data.
+Once that is configured, use `spi.read` and `spi.write` functions can be used to read and write data.
 The `SS` pin should be configured separately.

 More information can be [found in the documentation](https://microbit-micropython.readthedocs.io/en/latest/spi.html)